GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Paragon.md

 You gain training in two weapons of your choice.
 You may choose to learn a language in place of either training.
 Alternatively, you may chooe to gain a skill of your choice instead of getting any training in weapons or languages.

 ### 6) Resolute Confidence
 When performing a check, in place of rolling 3d6, you may simply use the appropriate attribute score.
 You must complete a full rest before doing so again.
+You cannot benefit from another paragon's command when you do so.

 ### 6) Command: Stand Firm
 The target gains a d6 bonus to their saves against fear for a number of minutes equal to your level.